Nischay2312/Nischay2312.github.io/_posts/2023-07-31-Teensy-MP3-WAV-Player.md

 ```
 The code snippet above shows how the system is controlled.
 The user can send a single character input to the system and the system will respond accordingly.

-At the heart, these is a dynamically allocated data structure which stores the name of all songs, and our functions use that to send the required song to the SD card.
+At the heart, there is a dynamically allocated data structure which stores the name of all songs, and our functions use that to send the required song to the SD card.
 ```c++
 class SongList{
   private: